Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: QubismNet: estimating physical parameters from local reduced density matrices

 Taking the quantum Ising model (QIM) in a transverse magnetic field as an example, the Hamiltonian reads

 with $\hat{S}^{\alpha}$ the $\alpha$-component spin operator ($\alpha = x, z$) and $L$ the system size.
 Here, we take the coupling constant $J=1$ as the energy scale.
-There are several well-established methods to calculate the ground states given the Hamiltonians, such as density matrix renormalization group (DMRG) \cite{white1992density, white1993density}, tensor network algorithms \cite{O19TNrev, VMC08MPSPEPSRev, ran2020tensor}, quantum Monte Carlo \cite{CA86QMCrev, nightingale1998quantum}, and etc. This work considers an inverse problem: predicting the magnetic fields $h$ given the ground states.
+There are several well-established methods to calculate the ground states given the Hamiltonians, such as density matrix renormalization group (DMRG) \cite{white1992density, white1993density}, tensor network algorithms \cite{O19TNrev, VMC08MPSPEPSRev, ran2020tensor}, quantum Monte Carlo \cite{CA86QMCrev, nightingale1998quantum}, and etc. This work considers an inverse problem: estimating the magnetic fields $h$ (or other parameters) given the RDMs of the ground states.